 MMOA Executive Committee

 The MMOA Executive Committee works to represent the Association's members.
 Under the clear mandate of the MMOA membership, the committee will form policy true to the stated aims and conduct day-to-day affairs.
-The MMOA Executive Committee is made up of the following experienced MMOs:

 Current Committee Members